Part-Time Motor Trade Insurance

 When it comes to insurance for part-time traders, different types of coverage can be put together under a single policy.
 Some of the most typical coverages included in policies for part-time motor traders are as follows:

-• Premises cover – It’s a kind of insurance that pays for the expenses of repairing or reorganizing your property if it is damaged by fire, flood, or other disaster.
+It’s a kind of insurance that pays for the expenses of repairing or reorganising your property if it is damaged by fire, flood, or other disaster.
 In certain situations, this may also include content cover.

-• Demonstration cover – If you are selling cars part-time, this insurance allows clients to test drive cars away from your business.
+If you are selling car parts part-time, this insurance allows clients to test-drive cars away from your business.

 Cost of part-time motor traders’ insurance